pkZukan/pkzukan.github.io/content/docs/Documentation/Titan/romfs.md

 {{<csv-to-markdown file="data/titan/romfs.csv">}}

-### General tribal knowledge:
+### Notes:
- - Migrating models from PLA works fairly well with minor changes.
+1. Migrating models from PLA works fairly well with minor changes.
 The main difference being the file hierarchy (The engine hardcodes paths so this hierarchy must be followed).
 Some parameters for [trmtr](../formats/trmtr) have changed as well.
 PLA pokemon uses a int param "CategoryLabel" of 2 whereas SV uses 6 for lighting.
 UV wrap enums may have changed as well.